 Animal-assisted therapy teams consist of a certified therapy animal and a trained handler.
 The handler is often the owner or co-owner of the dog.
 These animal-assisted therapy teams visit hospitals, nursing homes, assisted living centers, children's homes, schools, and other types of facilities to help lift spirits, facilitate recovery, and provide education.

 Therapy dogs visit with the sick and elderly, sometimes simply sitting by the person's side and patiently being petted.
 Animal-assisted therapy patients may go on walks with therapy dogs, play games with them, feed them, or groom them.
 Therapy dogs may be trained to sit quietly and attentively while children read to them.
 Many can help their handlers teach students about dog care and safety.
 Some therapy dogs have disabilities or limitations of their own, serving as an inspiration to humans with disabilities.

 Qualities of an Ideal Therapy Dog

-Temperament is, by far, the most important factor.
-Before even entering an AAT training program, the therapy dog candidate must be friendly and non-aggressive.
-The dog must get along remarkably well with children, men, women, and other animals.
-The dog should also be confident, patient, calm, gentle and receptive to training.
-Socialization and a solid foundation of training are both important for all dogs and puppies.
-However, these are absolutely essential for a dog to be considered for a therapy program.
+Temperament is, by far, the most important trait.
+Before entering an animal-assisted therapy training program, the dog must be friendly, confident, non-aggressive, patient, calm, gentle, and receptive to training.
+The dog must get along remarkably well with men, women, children, and other animals.
+The dog should not be highly fearful or nervous.
+Socialization and a solid foundation of training are important for all dogs and puppies, but absolutely essential for a dog to be considered for a therapy program.

-Becoming A Therapy Team
+Becoming a Therapy Team

 Therapy dogs generally work with one dedicated handler.
 This is often, but not always, the dog's owner.
-If you want to become a therapy team with your dog, first make sure your dog has a solid foundation of basic training and is well-socialized.
+If you'd like to become a therapy team with your dog, first make sure your dog has a solid foundation of basic training and is well-socialized.
 Then, you will likely need to give your dog more specialized training and provide additional socialization in order to prepare for the unusual environments of animal-assisted therapy.